dylan-lang/opendylan/documentation/duim-reference/source/graphics.rst

 #.
 Define the appearance of the path using any combination of *line-to*
    , *move-to*, *curve-to*, and *arc-to*.
 #.
 Optionally, use *close-path* to create a closed path from the
-   segments defined in step `See Define the appearance of the path using any combination of line-to, move-to, curve-to, and arc-to. <graphics.htm#32102>`_ above.
+   segments defined in step `Define the appearance of the path using any combination of line-to, move-to, curve-to, and arc-to.`_ above.
 #.
 End the current path definition using *end-path* (if you have not
    already used *close-path*).
 #.
 Render the outline of the path to the drawable object using